1

 Who is higher, project manager or general manager?

 A general manager typically holds a higher position than a project manager, overseeing multiple departments or the entire organization, while a project manager is responsible for specific projects within a company.
-The general manager has broader authority and strategic responsibilities, often reporting to executive leadership, whereas project managers focus on project execution, timelines, and deliverables.
+The general manager has broader authority and strategic responsibilities, often reporting to executive leadership, whereas project managers focus on project execution, timelines, and budgets.

 What are popular job titles related to General Manager Project Manager jobs in Michigan?
 For General Manager Project Manager jobs in Michigan, the most frequently searched job titles are: